Egg Donation

 Experiences of Egg Donors, Recipients, and Offspring

-February 2023 From an egg donor: I started off egg donation very adamant about never revealing my identity to any potential egg donor children, and to be completely honest I'm still on the fence.
+February 2023 from an egg donor: I started off egg donation very adamant about never revealing my identity to any potential egg donor children, and to be completely honest I'm still on the fence.
 However, the stories I've read on this website and the mission they hold is very compelling so I am creating an account to prevent any future hurt or uncertainty for these children.

-October 2021: From an egg donor: I have completed a total of 6 egg donations.
+October 2021: from an egg donor: I have completed a total of 6 egg donations.
 Let me tell you, there is nothing more life-changing than this experience.
 I started out researching egg donating: How does it work?
 What is it really?
 What does it entail?
 I decided in high school that having children myself wasn't something that I wanted to do in this life.
 I didn't know at the time that there were so many people out there who wanted to have children and couldn't for more reasons than one.

 Infertility.
 This word never really stuck to me until I started my journey of being an egg donor.
 I am blessed to be healthy, but deep down, I knew there was something more I could do.
 This is when I decided to look into egg donating.
 I have since then been matched twice on DSR.
 One of the recipients of my eggs is someone I have met and communicate almost daily with.
 It took communicating with one of my recipients to truly see the impact I have made in the life of this couple.
 I really started seeing the bigger picture.
 These eggs are the answers to many - many prayers of some people.
 "Positive pregnancy - give me a baby."